Deposited Students Next Steps

 TAKE YOUR PLACEMENT EXAMS

 Placement testing in both English and Mathematics is required for all first-year students and in some cases transfer students in order to register for classes.
 These placement tests assist us in determining which courses are best suited for you.
-We strongly suggest that placement exams be completed by June 1 but ultimately, they should be completed at least 72 hours prior to coming to SOAR, as you cannot register for classes without completing both assessments.
-Placement tests will be available on the 2021 Orientation Resources Kodiak Page after May 3, 2021.
+Placement exams should be completed by May 31.
+You cannot register for classes without completing both assessments.

 REGISTER FOR COURSES